85 Health Insurance Portability and Accountability Act (HIPAA)

 Such technical safeguards must also comply with the Health Information Technology for Economic and Clinical Health Act of 2009.
 (HITECH, Pub.
 L.111-5)

-Training of all Campus Pharmacy employees, including student workers, interns, and part-time employees, shall occur annually.
+In-person and/or virtual training of all Campus Pharmacy and Health Services employees, including student workers, interns, graduate assistants, and part-time employees, shall occur annually as part of the Fall Health Services in-service programming.
 New hires of Campus Pharmacy shall receive HIPAA training within thirty (30) days of hire.
 Refresher training also shall be conducted, as needed, to ensure employee compliance with HIPAA practices.

 VII.
 Annual Review